swipetrack/switchboard/README.md

 ## Installation

 The files contained in this repository only represent the interface, examples, and documentation pages.
 The full Switchboard package can be downloaded from the Unity Asset Store at https://assetstore.unity.com/packages/slug/250879.
-Even if you only intend to use the core library for a non-Unity application, the package is licensed for purchase through the Unity Asset Store.
-Once downloaded, the SwitchboardCore.dll can be migrated to any C# application that targets .NET Standard 2.1 or above.
+Even if you intend to use the core library for non-Unity applications, the package is licensed for purchase through the Unity Asset Store.
+Once downloaded, the core assemblies can be integrated with any C# application that targets .NET Standard 2.1 or above.

 ## Documentation